-"Regardless of what the MRI entailed or that stroke diagnosis, they are words and pictures.
-They serve an undeniable purpose, but it has been my daughter who has defined her journey."
+"Regardless of what the MRI entailed or that stroke diagnosis, they are words and they are pictures.
+It all serves an undeniable purpose, but it has been my own daughter, and it will be your own child, that will define themselves."
 We had a month of waiting to be seen by a specialist who performed a sedated MRI.
 In that time I had poured over Google to scour for every possibility and every relatable story.
 I was filled with anxiety, questioning myself, my pregnancy and any new behavior my daughter showed.
 I was lost, overwhelmed and scared.
 Friends and family tried to reassure me, to help calm my feelings by saying everything would be all right and that there must be an easy explanation.

 When the call finally came and the doctor shared the results from the MRI, there was nothing easy about the explanation.
 Her words came across in slow motion, indicating the results reflected a stroke.
-The relief I had hoped to feel, that I had longed for after months of knowing there was something wrong, wasn't there - only new questions and huge emotions to struggle through.
+The relief I had hoped to feel, that I had longed for after months of knowing there was something wrong, wasn't there - only new questions and emotions to struggle through.

 That following week, we sat together huddled over a computer screen with the neurologist, scared and unsure of what all this meant for our little girl's future.
 Would she ever walk?
 Would she ever talk?
 Would she have another stroke?
-The doctor began to show each scan from her MRI - different angles and "slices" of images taken of my daughter's brain.
+The doctor began to show each scan from her MRI, different angles and "slices" of images taken of my daughter's brain.
 The room filled with medical terms and more uncertainty until she paused on one image - an image from my daughter's chin up to the top of her head.
 It wasn't the dark void in the image on my daughter's right side of her brain that I focused on anymore.
 Now I could see the outline of her little face, the way her chubby cheeks left an outline even in an X-ray, and there she was.
 In that moment among the fear and uncertainty, I sat grounded, brought back to my senses that no matter what we could come to learn about this diagnosis, it did not define my daughter.
 She was still right there.
 My little sunshine mixed with a hurricane.

 It's been nearly five years, and not only have we learned so much about stroke, but we also learned that we truly have to take it one day at a time.
-To say it has been easy would be a lie.
-To be completely transparent, there have still been moments of feeling lost in emotion and worry.
+To say that it has always been easy, would be a lie.
+There have still been moments of feeling lost in emotion and worry.
 It's human and it's part of being a parent.

 Families often want to know if this ever gets any easier.
 That answer is yes, but the timing is different for all of us.
-Hold fast that no matter the diagnosis, an image from a MRI- it is all a tiny part of the picture.
+Hold fast that no matter the diagnosis, an image from a MRI - it is all a tiny part of the picture.
 Your child will make their way in overcoming and becoming so much more then you could ever imagine.
 Take Heart.

-Kaysee Hyatt- Mother to Addison, Perinatal Stroke Warrior
+Kaysee Hyatt - Mother to Addison, Perinatal Stroke Warrior